SVMAC: Unsupervised 3D Human Pose Estimation from a Single Image with Single-view-multi-angle Consistency: Method

 where$\left\|\cdot\right\|_{F}$ represents the Frobenius norm.

 In addition, we consider the constraint of the bone length of the human body.
-There are several pairs of bones $B$ in the human body that have a symmetrical relationship in length in the dataset.
-So we have our symmetric loss
+There are several pairs of bones in the human body that have a symmetrical relationship in length.
+So we have the symmetric loss

-where q is the number of pairs of bones that have a symmetrical relationship, $B_{i}$ and $B_{i}'$ are the $i$-th pair of two bones with a symmetrical relationship.
+where $q$ is the number of pairs of bones that have a symmetrical relationship, $B_{i}$ and $B_{i}'$ are the $i$-th pair of two bones with a symmetrical relationship.